chrisns/ifttt-ip-presence/README.md

-# IFTT maker channel IP presence
+# IFTTT maker channel IP presence

 Given an IP address it will ping at 1 second intervals and trigger an IFTT event if the device becomes available I'm using this to detect my [Amazon dash buttons](https://www.amazon.com/Dash-Buttons/b?&node=10667898011), but you can use for phone/watch/[bathroom scales](https://www.withings.com/us/en/products/body) detection in the same way.